-Robotic Process Automation is…Well, let’s focus on meaning at practice, instead of the theory. 😊 Before moving ahead with the definition, we should check why and where it comes from?
+Robotic Process Automation is…Well, let’s look at the meaning at practice, instead of the theory 😊 Before moving ahead with the definition, we should look at why and where it comes from?

-Of course, it’s a happy path scenario, each location got it’s own solution to move their data from paper to computers, or you have acquired new a company which already has a system to operate on.
-I can give many more examples like these but in the end, you get through with multiple systems running for the same work and for each system, you have a group of people full-time working on maintaining it and so on.
+During the IT industry evolution the most multinational companies ended up with almost every country got their own solutions to move their data from paper to computers, or if a new company acquired there was already a system to operate on…I can give many more examples like these but in the end, you get through with multiple systems running for the same work and, for each system, you have a group of people full-time working on maintaining it and so on.

-Resolving the complexity and variations after papers to computers move: Considering this fact, big tech companies come up with a new solution which is aiming to streamline, globalize and replace most of your internal systems with a single solution.
-As an example, Enterprise Resource Planning (ERP) systems either replacing your legacy systems or being integrated with them.
-It’s helping you out a lot in order to run global business operations with less complexity and variations (discrepancies).
-For instance, one-click can show you all your business insights, you can coordinate a work with multiple subsidiaries by one click, or whatever location-x does, all the rest of the locations can see it in real-time…In the meantime, ERPs’ have their own obstacles as well (e.g. expensive customization and maintenance, slow in adapting the process changes, etc.).
+Resolving the complexity and variations after papers to computers move: Considering this fact, big tech companies came up with a new solution aiming to streamline, globalize and replace/upgrade most of your internal systems (including mainframes) with a single solution – so-called Enterprise Resource Planning (ERP) systems.
+The ERP systems are either replacing your legacy applications or being integrated with them.
+It helps a lot in order to run global business operations with less complexity and variations (discrepancies).
+For instance, one-click can show you all the business insights or can help to coordinate a work with multiple subsidiaries, or whatever location-x does, all the rest of the locations can see it in real-time…In the meantime, ERPs’ have their own obstacles as well (e.g. expensive customization and maintenance, slow in adapting the process changes, etc.).

-RPA tools provide you with a simple studio (as simple as Visio), where you can design your process with the visual objects (almost no code needed) and deploy it much faster to gain the returns on investment!
+RPA tools provide you with a simple studio (as simple as Visio), where you can design your process with the visual objects (almost no code needed) and deploy it faster to gain the returns on investment!